 The problem of in-work poverty has been highlighted by the Social Mobility and Child Poverty Commission recently.
 KPMG’s own research, just published, has found that the number of people earning less than the Living Wage has grown by over 400,000 in the last year to some 5.24 million people.

-As well as being right from a moral standpoint, KPMG has also found that it makes good business sense.
-Since introducing the Living Wage for its staff in 2006, KPMG has found that the extra wage costs are more than met by lowered recruitment churn, greater loyalty, and higher morale, leading to better performance.
+KPMG has also found that the Living Wage simply makes good business sense.
+Since introducing the Living Wage for its staff in 2006, KPMG has found that the extra wage costs are more than met by lowered recruitment churn and absenteeism, greater loyalty, and higher morale leading to better performance.

 Turnover amongst KPMG’s contracted cleaning staff has more than halved since paying the Living Wage.

-- This will include the announcement of a new Living Wage rate by Boris Johnson, Mayor of London, on Monday 5 November.
+- This will include the announcement of a new London Living Wage rate by Boris Johnson, Mayor of London, on Monday 4th November.

-- Living Wage employers and supporters, including KPMG, will be holding events throughout the week to promote the benefits and rationale for signing up.
+- Living Wage employers and supporters will be holding events throughout the week to promote the benefits and rationale for signing up.